 The California Highway Patrol had taken photos at the accident scene and after intense review, we noticed something the patrolmen did not.
 They had cited the decedent as the sole cause of the accident but the photo’s clearly showed the area was very dark and the truck did not appear to be marked well.
 Further,the truck was parked very very close to the roadway and we wondered if that was within the standard of care of an experienced truck driver and whether there were Regulations promulgated by The Federal Motor Carrier and Safety Administration (FMCSA) or the National Highway Traffic Safety Administration (NHTSA) (Organizations that govern safe operation of trucks) that might apply to the truck markings to make them more visible.
 This is known as conspicuity.

-We discovered that there were many conspicuity regulations the truck was in violation of, many of which can be previewed here.
+We discovered that there were many conspicuity regulations the truck was in violation of.
 The reason for these rules is that long experience shows that properly marked and illumed trucks can be seen on the road even in the darkest conditions.
 Furthermore, consultation with a trucking expert revealed that the truck was indeed parked too closely to the roadway.
 If the truck had been properly illuminated and marked and parked where it should have been, there’s an excellent chance this accident might have been avoided.

 California is a comparative negligence state.
 That means that everyone involved in an accident is charged proportionately for their degree of negligence in causing the accident.

 As a result of our investigation, we believed that the trucking company was comparatively negligent and did not properly train its driver as to the danger of parking adjacent to rural roads.
 Further, the truck was not correctly marked with the safety tape, marking, lights and other requirements set forth above.